Meeting in person

 Reading

-We listen to a short reading together.
-This will typically be a chapter from a book, or sometimes a pre-recorded talk.
+We usually listen to a short reading together.
+This will typically be an excerpt from a book, or sometimes part of a pre-recorded talk.
 When reading from a book, we pass it from person to person with those wishing to do so reading a paragraph each before passing it on.

 Sharing From The Heart

-We base our sharing on our own experience of the practice rather than abstract ideas and theoretical topics.
+If we speak ourselves, we base our sharing on our own experience rather than abstract ideas and theoretical topics.
 We may realise that many of us share similar difficulties and aspirations.

 It is a good practice to own what one is about to say, to hold one's own suffering, and to look deeply to see if it's the right moment to share specific things because of the impact one's words may have on others.